oniichanx/Windows-10-11-Single-GPU-Passthrough/README.md

 and enter the above commands in the options section, and then `sudo bootctl update`

 you will run the command.

 You need to restart your computer after these operations!

+2 - IOMMU Groups
+In this step we will look at the IOMMU group, which includes our video card.

+If your video card is in which IOMMU group, you must add every item there to the virtual machine.